SteveJustin1963/machine-learning/README.md

 1 1 1 satisfy-boolean
 ```

-o apply a decision tree to find a logic that satisfies a boolean condition y, you can start by selecting the input variables that have the most impact on the output of the logical system.
+apply a decision tree to find a logic that satisfies a boolean condition y, you can start by selecting the input variables that have the most impact on the output of the logical system.
 Then, you can use the values of these variables to split the decision tree into branches, with each branch representing a different possible value for the input variables.
 You can continue to split the branches of the tree based on the values of the other input variables until you reach a leaf node that represents a row in the truth table where the boolean condition y is satisfied.
 ```
 : satisfy-boolean ( a b c -- a b c )
   a b and c not or